Rigonz/CountryPopDensityDistrib/README.md

 * [GHSL](https://ghsl.jrc.ec.europa.eu/datasets.php)
 * [LandScan](https://landscan.ornl.gov/)

 While this information is also of high quality, it refers to counts per cell, not densities.
-The script "CALC DENS POP R_ py36.py" computes the population density from a raster with population counts, so it can be used to generate the density rasters required by "DENS POP R_ py36.py".
+The script [CALC DENS POP](https://github.com/Rigonz/CountryPopDensityDistrib/blob/main/CALC%20DENS%20POP%20R1%20py36.py) computes the population density from a raster with population counts, so it can be used to generate the density rasters required by "DENS POP".

 The input datafiles need to be clipped to the desired boundary.
 Clipping can also be scripted, but it is not done here (I use QGIS).